Sunsail St. Martin

 All the charts and pilot books you will need for the sailing area are on board the yacht.
-Charts and pilot books can be purchased from the Sunsail booking location.
+Charts and pilot books can be purchased through the Sunsail booking location.

 The skipper’s time is booked from 12:00pm to 12:00pm in 24-hour periods.
 If you have reserved him for the first day of your charter and have a 6:00pm start, he will use this time to ensure he is happy with all aspects of the yacht and will be at the base to meet you upon your arrival.
 If you have reserved him for a later date on your charter he will start at 12:00pm on that day.

 The skipper is responsible for the safety of the yacht at all times.
 He is not permitted to dive with you, nor leave the vessel overnight.
 He must conduct a safety brief with you before leaving the dock regardless of the duration of his contract with you.

 For “check out charters” (anything less than the full duration of the charter) the check out skipper’s time is booked from 6:00pm to 6:00pm to allow for a meet and greet in the evening and go over basic systems, then a full day with you the next day.
 This skipper is required to give you a thorough briefing on all aspects of the yacht and dinghy in addition to assisting you with planning an itinerary for the trip and advising you how to contact the base, the return to base procedures and the emergency assistance procedures.
 It is suggested that you attend the scheduled chart brief that will be supplemented by the skipper during his time with you on the yacht.
 It is also suggested that you make it clear exactly what you want to cover…anchoring, docking, etc.